Notes & Markdown

 <!-- -->so both lists stay separate — in Markdown, same-style lists would otherwise merge despite the blank line (in Obsidian too). - Tables — rendered as a widget with click-to-edit cells.
 The cell display renders formatting (bold, italic,

 code, highlight), clickable links ([[Internal Link]], web addresses) and<br>as a line break; while editing you see the raw text.
-The table menu offers inserting/deleting rows and columns plus alignment (Align left/Align center/Align right). - Lists continue themselves (Enter inserts the next list marker), code blocks get language-aware highlighting, pasted content is converted to Markdown (smart paste), and headings can be folded.
+The table menu offers inserting/deleting rows and columns plus alignment (Align left/Align center/Align right). - Lists continue themselves (Enter inserts the next list marker), code blocks get language-aware highlighting (in the reading view as well), pasted content is converted to Markdown (smart paste), and headings can be folded.

 - Find & replace inside the current note: